Goober Peas, fun free online guitar tabs! Kids love this silly but authentic song from the Civil War.

 Along with having goofy words that are fun to sing, there's something really catchy about this song's rhythm, and the tune!
 When my students play it, I can't help singing along.

-Here's a version of this Civil War-time song, with a slightly different chord progression than my version, below:
+Here are Johnny Cash and Burl Ives singing this Civil War-time song, with a slightly different treatment of the melody than my version, below:

 With easy beginner chords

 The chords of this song can be played even by beginners, if you use "small" chords.
 Both C and G can be played with just 3 strings, using 1 finger.
 (Study the Giant Chords page to see how to make "small" C and "small" G.)

 Good practice for learning D7 to go with G and C chords

 This is a good song with which to learn the D7 chord, which is easily moved into from the small C chord: Leaving the Left Hand 1 finger in position on fret 1, string 2 (C), add the 2 and 3 fingers alongside on fret 2 to make the D7 chord.
 When it's time to change to G, leave finger 3 down on string 1, and slide into fret 3 for the small G chord (and the same approach for the BIG G chord, plus arching the index and middle fingers across to the other side of the neck, if that is your preferred fingering).

 Try a Bass note plus single strum pattern

 Goober Peas is a good candidate for a strong chord accompaniment featuring "thumb, strum --- thumb, strum ---."
 I tell kids there are two pulses per measure in this song: one of them is the thumb (or pick), and one is the strum.
 Because the rhythm seems to "swing," the song has a relaxed feeling to it, just like a bunch of guys "sittin' by the roadside on a summer's day...lyin' in the shadows underneath the trees."